btholt/complete-intro-to-react-v9/lessons/04-core-react-concepts/G-context.md

+---
+description: >-
+  Learn how to create a dynamic cart indicator in React using context for state management, avoiding prop drilling and simplifying global state handling in a React application.
+Understand the implementation of contexts in React to maintain shopping cart state across different components seamlessly.
+keywords:
+  - React
+  - context
+  - cart indicator
+  - state management
+  - prop drilling
+---
 Let's make a cart indicator on the top right of the page.
 Create a file called Header.jsx and put this in there.

 ```javascript